eclipse-threadx/getting-started/docs/using-azure-rtos.md

 ## Common Files

+### Azure/azure_mqtt.c

+Contains the build of the code required to interface with Azure IoT Hub using the Azure RTOS MQTT Application.
+The functions in this file are responsible for.
+1. Initializing the MQTT client
+1. Establishing a secure connection using TLS
+1. Subscribing to the IoT Hub topics
+    1. Cloud to Device messages
+    1. Direct methods
+    1. Device twin properties
+    1. Device twin desired properties
+1. Parsing the MQTT messages and calling the appropriate callback into the applications azure_iothub.c function.
+1. Facilitating publishing messages to IoT Hub via a set of helper functions.

+### Azure/sas_token.c

+Sas_token.c takes a IoT Hub hostname, the device id and the device sas key and generates a SAS token.
+The SAS token is used to authenticate with your Azure IoT Hub.

 ### Networking.c

 Initialize the main components of the networking stack using NetXDuo.
 This includes allocating a packet pool, and creating the IP instance.
 The the TCP, UDP and ICMP protocols are enabled.